johnnyboyy/adhoc-fetch/README.md

+This README is from the provided files.
+My solution lives in *api/managed-records.js*

 # Fetch

 At Ad Hoc, our front-end applications often exchange JSON data with various RESTful APIs.
 We use modern JavaScript